drewnorman/jt-slackbot/README.md

 ### Features
 - __Intelligent Responses:__ Mention the good boy himself in a message with `@J.T.` and he will try to respond appropriately.
-No guarantees.
+No guarantees!
 After all, he is only a pup.
 - __Real-Time Interactions:__ With a real-time connection to Slack via <a href="https://api.slack.com/apis/connections/socket">Socket Mode</a>, it's like J.T. is really talking to you!
-Omg!
+OMG!
-- __Public Channel Infiltration:__ On start up, J.T.
-Slackbot will try to join all of your public channels.
-He really just wants some company.
+- __Public Channel Infiltration:__ On start-up, J.T.
+SlackBot will try to join all of your public channels.
+He really just wants some company....
 - __Automatic Connection Renewal:__ J.T. is infinite!
 J.T. is eternal!

 ### Installation